artyom-256/arduino-red-clock/README.md

-# Aduino Red Clock
+# Arduino Red Clock

-Implementation of clocks using an Arduino, a real time module DS3231 and a 4-digit 7-segment display.
+Implementation of a clock using an Arduino, a real time module DS3231 and a 4-digit 7-segment display.

 ![Image](image.jpg)